padiketeku/EarthObservation101-Practicals/Activity-08-Creating Spectral Indices for Surface Types.md

 ## DIY

 Using the same image as the one used in the demo above, write a function that adds the following spectral indices as new bands to the original image.
-You must look up (google search) for the equations for the indices below.
+You may look up (google search) for the equations for the indices below.
 Note that you are using Sentinel-2 data.

 Normalised Difference Water Index (NDWI) [Gao, 1996](https://www.sciencedirect.com/science/article/pii/S0034425796000673) <br>
 Soil Adjusted Vegetation Index (SAVI) [Huete, 1988](https://www.sciencedirect.com/science/article/abs/pii/003442578890106X) <br>